Man executed inside his Bentley in Upper Darby

 As officers started to disperse the crowd, they heard multiple gunshots coming from around the corner on Ludlow street.

-They found 43-year-old Eric Lawson, laying inside his Bentley, with multiple gunshot wounds.
+They found 43-year-old Eric Lawson, lying inside his Bentley, with multiple gunshot wounds.

 Lawson was rushed to the hospital but he did not survive.